Centers & Initiatives

 Gamarnik, David.
 Communications on Pure and Applied Mathematics..
 Forthcoming. arXiv Preprint.

 David Gamarnik, and Julia Gaudio.
-In Advances in Neural Information Processing Systems 32 (NIPS 2019), edited by Alina Beygelzimer, Emily Fox, Florence d'Alché-Buc, Hanna Wallach, Hugo Larochelle, Roman Garnett, Vancouver, Canada: December 2019.
+In Advances in Neural Information Processing Systems 32 (NIPS 2019), edited by Alina Beygelzimer, Emily Fox, Florence d'Alché-Buc, Hanna Wallach, Hugo Larochelle, and Roman Garnett, Vancouver, Canada: December 2019.

 David Gamarnik, and Eren C. Kizildağ.
 In Proceedings of the 2019 IEEE International Symposium on Information Theory (ISIT), Paris, France: July 2019.